-We look at the exchange of contracts, one of the final steps to take before your house is officially yours.
-Here's what you need to know.
+We take you through what happens during the exchanging of contracts.
+This is part of the final steps to take before your house is officially yours.

 The exchange of contracts is the point at which the agreement to transfer property ownership becomes legally binding.

-Both parties become legally obliged to complete the transfer of the property on the agreed completion date.
+Once the exchange has happened, both parties become legally obliged to complete the transfer of the property on the agreed completion date.

 If you’re part of a chain of buyers and sellers, your solicitor or conveyancer won’t usually release the funds or post the contract until everyone in the chain is happy and agrees.